nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 ```

 This final one is the interesting one.
 We can make a very simple call to this function and get some interesting outputs.
-Say we called `compute_area_moment_of_inerta_sensitivities(100, 40, 5, 5)`, that would give us not just the area moment
+Say we called `compute_area_moment_of_inertia_sensitivities(100, 40, 5, 5)`, that would give us not just the area moment
 of inertia of the section, but also the sensitivities of that area moment of inertia with respect to each of the values
 we've passed in.

 If I place a breakpoint in the right spot, we can take a look at what we get here:

-{{< figure src="/images/blog/05/BeamAutoDiff.png" title="Inspecting variables: partial derivatives">}}
+{{< figure src="/images/blog/05/BeamAutoDiff.png"
+title="Inspecting variables: partial derivatives"
+class="rounded margin">}}

 Already, I'm seeing things I didn't expect.
-Even though it's an I beam and not a solid square section, I think of the
+Even though it's an I-beam and not a solid square section, I think of the
 second moment of area of something like this being basically $bd^3/12$, so I would expect the second moment of area to
 be most sensitive to changes in depth.
 However, looking at the values we get out here, it's actually most sensitive to
 changes in flange thickness.